filakhtov/gentoo-use-docs/dev-libs/lzo.md

 It is safe to disable the flag.

+### split-usr
+When enabled, produced libraries will be installed into the `/lib` directory (instead of `/usr/lib`) to make sure that they are available during an early system boot, before additional partitions are mounted.

+This flag should be enabled if the system has a separate `/usr` partition and can be safely disabled otherwise.

 ### static-libs
 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked version of the `liblzo2` library.